danielhenrymantilla/higher-kinded-types.rs/book/src/motivating-example.md

     K : Ord,
 ```

-Now, if this is a detail you've never paid to much attention to, you should really stop, take a good
+Now, if this is a detail you've never paid too much attention to, you should really stop, take a
-moment to stare at this difference, trying to guess what the difference is: how is this differently
+good moment to stare at this change, trying to guess what the difference is: how is this differently
-quantified.
+quantified?

 ___

 The gist of it is the difference between "there exists x", spelled as `∃x` in mathematical shorthand
 notation, and "for any x" (also called "for all x", "for each x", "for every x"), spelled as `∀x`.

-  - Some basic examples of this to illustrate the difference:
+  - Let's illustrate the difference with some basic examples:

     ```rust ,ignore
     // there exists a(t least one) number x, such that x ≥ 0.